-- 61. The map makes immediately apparent the large number of premises within the existing CIZs, and the boundaries provide a natural fit with those premises.
-Outside of the CIZs, and to a lesser degree, the town centre, the number and density of premises drops off rapidly. - 62.
-Most of Bedford town centre's licensed premises are within three clusters.
-These correspond to the three existing CIZs. - 63.
-There are three other smaller clusters within the town centre.
+- 5.2.1.8 The map makes immediately apparent the large number of premises within the existing CIZs, and the boundaries provide a natural fit with those premises.
+Outside of the CIZs, and to a lesser degree, the town centre, the number and density of premises drops off rapidly. - 5.2.1.9 Most of Bedford town centre's licensed premises are within three clusters.
+These correspond to the three existing CIZs. - 5.2.1.10 There are three other smaller clusters within the town centre.
 The first is the area between the three existing CIZs.
+This comprises mainly of licensed cafes and shops providing off-sales. - 1.
+Because of the density of premises in the CIZs, some indicators are 'stacked' on top of each.
+This is due to the way they are rendered by the mapping software - 2.
+Blue dots = Late Night Refreshment, Pink dots = Pubs, Bars & Nightclubs, Green dots = Licensed Retail, Orange dots = Restaurants, Yellow dots = Arts Venues
-This comprises mainly of licensed cafes and shops such as Marks and Spencer providing off-sales. - 64.
-The two other areas of licensed premises density are an emerging cluster of restaurants and cafes around St Cuthbert's Street, and the Riverside development which at the time of the last CIA had only just opened.
-These three smaller clusters of venues, do not appear to be connected to any notable corresponding rise in crime and disorder or public nuisance since the last CIA.

-5.2.2 Comparative premises density

-65. To understand premises density across the borough vs the three existing cumulative impact zones, the size of each area was measured and factored against the number of premises within that footprint.
+- 5.2.1.11 The two other areas of licensed premises density are an emerging cluster of restaurants and cafes around St Cuthbert's Street, and the Riverside development which at the time of the last CIA had only just opened.
+These three smaller clusters of venues, do not appear to be connected to any notable corresponding rise in crime and disorder or public nuisance since the last CIA. - 5.2.2 Comparative premises density - 5.2.2.1 To understand premises density across the borough vs the three existing cumulative impact zones, the size of each area was measured and factored against the number of premises within that footprint.